Stage 1: Self-Discovery | Life Philosophy

 • Is this pervasive or specific?
 (Does this affect everything, or just this area?)

 • Is this personal or situational?
-(Did I cause this, or did circumstances contribute?)
+(Did you cause this, or did circumstances contribute?)

 Now look at your answers.
 Do you default to the permanent/pervasive/personal side?
 Or the temporary/specific/situational side?
 This is your explanatory style, and it runs through everything.